jasonmacduffie/isles-of-maga/races.md

 ### Subraces

-Among humans, there are four subraces.
+Among Humans, there are four subraces.
 Dongnamese are the most populous, but all subraces are fairly significant in Maga.

 #### Saibakese

 #### Sainamese

+##### Names

+Sainamese names are largely influenced by Magfeli names.

 Common male names: Andre, Antoine, Ashanti, Darnell, DeAndre, DeShawn, Jamal, Malik, Marquis, Tyrone, Wayne, Xavier